Mayombe: Climate and ecology

 Mayumbe is south of the equator in the equatorial zone with oceanic influence and has two main seasons.

 The long dry season from June to September in the Mayumbe is not as intense as in the rest of the Lower Congo because of the altitude and the influence of the forest.
 Temperatures range from 17 to 22, but can drop to 8 ° at night.

 Nights can be quite cool.
 The long rainy season lasts from October to May, with temperatures of 28-33°.

 The climate is hot and humid, especially during the rainy season when the humidity is near to 100%.

 This feeling of constant humidity is further increased by the condensation of the vapors of the trade winds that cool the cliffs of the Coastal Range.

 Flora vary from dense forest to savannah dotted with forest trees.

 The forests of Mayumbe are old.

 Some of the trees are valuable, especially the Limba.

 Palm trees are plentiful in the Elais Mayumbe and are found in forests and in the savanna.

 They form one of the great resources of this region for its inhabitants.

 The area's forests were estimated in 1950 to cover 500000 ha.
 More recently they have declined to 80000 ha, of which Limba account for over 40%.

 People

 Among the ethnic groups that inhabit this region the Yombe, a subset of the Kongo people, are the most numerous.

+Mayombe is famous in Senegal because it is an important place of exile of the founder of Mouridism, Cheikh Ahmadou Bamba, during the French colonial administration.
+He remained there for five years.

 Railway

 The Mayombe Railway linked Boma to Tshela, with a planned extension to the Republic of Congo.
 It was dismantled under President Mobutu Sese Seko and the tracks were reused near Gbadolite.
 The Mayombe in Congo is covered by the Congo-Ocean Railway.

-People from Mayombe

-Mayombe is famous in Senegal because it is an important stage in the exile of the founder of mouridism, Cheikh Ahmadou Bamba, during the French colonial administration.
-He remained there five years.